UdityaRaj11/uditya-powiler/README.md

    Click on the three-dot menu (ellipsis) in the upper-right corner of the Extensions view.
    Select Install from VSIX....
    Browse to the .vsix file and select it.

+## Dependency Management

+### Required Libraries

+This extension requires the following Python libraries:

+- pandas
+- os
+- eco2ai
+  These libraries will be automatically installed if they are not already available.

+### Ensuring Dependency Installation

+The extension will attempt to install dependencies automatically.
+However, if you encounter issues, you can manually install the dependencies by adding the following code to your extension setup:

+`import subprocess`
+`import sys`

+`def install_dependencies():`
+`  try:`
+`     import pandas`
+`     import eco2ai`
+`  except ImportError:`
+`     subprocess.check_call([sys.executable, "-m", "pip", "install", "pandas", "eco2ai"])`

+Adding this function ensures that pandas and eco2ai are installed when the extension is activated.

 ## Usage